hey24sheep/azure-flutter-tasks/README.md

 * Select the `projectDirectory` that contains the `pubspec.yaml` file.
 * _(Optional)_.
 Set `pubGet` if you wish to run `pub get` command before analyze.
 Default is `true`.
+* _(Optional)_.
+Set `extraArgs` if you want to pass more official/custom command arguments.
+Example: "--fatal-infos --fatal-warnings"

 ### Command